 Cell type annotation (marker genes, reference datasets)

 A key insight: UMAP is typically computed from the k-nearest-neighbor (k-NN) graph, not directly from raw expression.
-And clustering is also computed from the same k-NN graph — so UMAP layout and cluster assignments are derived from the same underlying graph structure.
+And is also computed from the same k-NN graph — so UMAP layout and assignments are derived from the same underlying graph structure.

 Clustering Methods